 Point Grey, Vancouver

 Point Grey was built on 1.5 acres on the western tip of Vancouver.
 Royal City Mills was given the $3300 contract to build the station.
 It was operational in January 1908.
 Oddly enough the station was considered an isolated post for the first several months as a road to the nearest 'village' some five miles away was not constructed until 1911.
-The CPR Telegraph ran a line out to the station later in 1908.
-This station was the only one of the five connected to commercial power from the start and used it's electric plant only as backup.
+The CPR Telegraph ran a line out to the station later in 1908 connecting the station to the continent.
+This CPR link was an addtional cost traffic through Point Grey had to bear--coast station charges plus CPR telegraph charges.
+No doubt a sore point and probably led to the station moving some its activities to the Merchant's Exchange Building in Vancouver.
 It cost $100 in 1912 to have B.C.
 Telephone run a line out to the station.

 Situated near the cliffs of Point Grey a tram way went down to the beach for getting supplies from the lighthouse tender.
 The Google location here shows it now is the present site of the University of British Columbia (UBC)'s Museum of Anthropology.
 This student map and 1925 aerial photo of UBC shows the precise location.
 In 1940 the station was moved (Dick Lobb note) about a kilometer north to Westbrook Crescent,the original site being needed for a coast artillery battery.
 This 1952 student map indicates only the acreage the station occupied, and this 1950 aerial photo shows the station itself.
 (Student maps and photos from UBC web site.)